DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Experiments

 \subsubsection{Effectiveness of the Dynamic Gating}

-We first verify the effectiveness of the Dynamic Gating by some visualization experiments on makeup transfer.
-The attention maps of each branch are plotted in \cref{fig:visulization}.
-Focusing on the eyes regions, we notice that the reference image with more details is given more weights in the fine branch ($w_{3}=n/2$) than in the coarse branch ($w_{1}=1$).
-Contrastively, for the reference image with a general makeup style, the dynamic gate reduces the weights in the fine branch ($w_{3}=n/2$) and increases the weights of the coarse branch ($w_{1}=1$).
-Moreover, in the lip region, the two reference images both have a general makeup style, and the coarse branch ($w_{1}=1$) has higher weights than the fine branch ($w_{2}=n/2$).
-It demonstrates that the dynamic gate in DRAN can adaptively adjust the attention weights of different branches according to the intensity of the reference image, which is consistent with our previous analysis.
+First, we verify the effectiveness of the Dynamic Gating by some visualization experiments on makeup transfer.
+The weighting maps of each branch are visualized in Fig.~\ref{fig:visulization}, which are obtained by showing the $\alpha_R^k$ in Equation.~\ref{equ:dg}.
+For the eyes region, we notice that the reference image with more details~(the first row) is given more weights on the fine branch ($w_{3}=n/2$) than on the coarse branch ($w_{1}=1$).
+On the contrary, for the reference image with a general makeup style~(the second row), the dynamic gate reduces the weights on the fine branch ($w_{3}=n/2$) and increases the weights on the coarse branch ($w_{1}=1$).
+For the lip region, the two reference images both have a general makeup style, and the coarse branch ($w_{1}=1$) has higher weights than the fine branch ($w_{2}=n/2$).
+It demonstrates that the dynamic gate in DRAN can adaptively adjust the weights of different branches according to the different levels of details in each specific region, which is consistent with our motivation of design.